Application for admission in 2021 has closed.

 Please check back in spring 2021 for information on application for admission in 2022.

 ⚠ Note regarding ICU’s standardized test (SAT/ACT) scores requirement:

 Applicants to ICU are still required to submit SAT with Essay/ACT with Writing scores if they are able to sit down and take an exam.
 If, however, applicants are not able to take the exam, they now have the option to take ICU’s “Essay and Interview Exam” in lieu of submitting SAT/ACT scores.

 In order to take advantage of this option, applicants must submit a form to ICU explaining the reasoning and circumstances that do not allow you to take an SAT/ACT test.
 If ICU finds an applicant’s reasons are reasonable, then they can proceed with the “Essay and Interview Exam.”
 This option is only available to students applying during ICU 2nd Application Period from Feb.
 12 to Mar.
 2. You can read ICU’s announcement HERE.

 For more information, contact Program Manager Fernando Rojas at email@example.com.
 You can also sign up for the USSI Email List below to receive any updates.

 Click here to join the USSI Email List to receive the latest information about the USSI scholarship as well as notification about the online information sessions in the fall.

 What is USSI?

 The United States Scholars Initiative (USSI) aims to increase the number of international, degree-seeking undergraduate students from the United States at ICU.
-This merit-based scholarship will provide full-tuition support for four years of undergraduate study at ICU.
+This merit-based scholarship will cover academic fees (tuition and facilities fees) for four years of undergraduate study at ICU.
 Starting in 2018, two incoming first-year students will receive the scholarship annually.
 The applicants must be United States citizens and have completed high school in the United States.
 They must also demonstrate an interest in Japan, the Japanese language and the liberal arts.

 What is ICU?